 Failure to cooperate

-Subject to clause 6.12(c), Relevant Persons should cooperate fully with any Complaints Process or Resolution Process they are involved in.
-A failure to do so may be Prohibited Conduct under clause 5.1(a) of this Policy.
+Subject to clause 6.12(c)6.12(c), Relevant Persons should cooperate fully with any Complaints Process or Resolution Process they are involved in.
+A failure to do so may be Prohibited Conduct under clause 5.15.1(a) of this Policy.

 If a Respondent fails or refuses to respond, after a request has been made in a reasonable time in advance, to answer any relevant question, provide relevant documentation, and/or participate in a Complaints Process or Resolution Process, Sport Integrity Australia, <NSO>, a Hearing Tribunal or an Appeals Tribunal (as applicable) may make findings based on the available information.